 These input devices interface with their associated electronic devices in order to control a function of the device.

 One challenge with these known input devices is that they may detract from the aesthetics of the device by interrupting the continuity of the device housing and be ruined by dirt or moisture entering into the openings in the device housing.

 The invention in patent # 9400579 from Apple refers to an embodiment of an electronic device having an invisible input.
-Patent was made available this morning and can be found here.

 The device has a frame having a top face with invisible holes formed therein.
 A capacitor reference is on an inner surface of the top face in the area of the invisible holes.
 An interior wall is separated from the top face and forms an interior space having a dielectric medium disposed therein.
 A capacitor plate is disposed on a surface of the interior wall opposite the first capacitor plate.